Writing a Resume and Cover Letter

 Resume Check List:

-- If they apply to you, include information about: related coursework, honors, special semesters or DIS programs, work experience, university or community activities, computer skills, language skills.
+- If they apply to you, include information about: related coursework, honors, special semesters or international seminars, work experience, university or community activities, computer skills, language skills.

 - Write job descriptions that clearly indicate what you have accomplished.

 - Do not use complete sentences or start with the word I. Instead, use phrases with action-oriented verbs.
 For example: As a Resident Assistant, counseled students, organized and planned activities, and coordinated a workshop on adjustment to campus life.

 - Proofread carefully for spelling mistakes or typos.

 - If printing the resume to give to an employer/internship sponsor, print on good quality paper using an attractive font such as Times New Roman or Arial.